Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Introduction

 \begin{itemize} \item \textbf{RQ1:} How do lived experiences, technical skills, and domain expertise shape people's perspectives of algorithmic decision-support systems (ADS) such as algorithmic crime mapping used in the public sector? \item \textbf{RQ2:} How do these different backgrounds translate into people's utilization of the ADS system? \item \textbf{RQ3:} What are the needs of different community stakeholders regarding the ethical design and use of ADS such as algorithmic crime mapping? \end{itemize}

 We conducted a mixed-methods study in a mid-sized Midwestern U.S. city, where we developed an interactive crime-mapping application that facilitated discussions with 60 participants, including community members (n=39), technical experts (n=14), and law enforcement agents (n=7).
 We developed this application based on prior literature on crime-mapping techniques \cite{chainey_utility_2008,johansson2015crime,rosser2017predictive} where it displays a heatmap resulting from a Kernel Density Estimation (KDE) algorithm \cite{kalinic2018kernel} given crime data and specific user inputs.
 There were two aspects to this study - 1) in a lab activity, participants set alternative parameters for the KDE algorithm and located hotspots on the map, allowing us to assess their interaction and interpretation of algorithmic crime mapping, and 2) through semi-structured interviews conducted immediately after the activity, we gained insights into participants' perspectives and concerns regarding the use of such tools by police departments as well as their needs that would ensure the ethical design and use of these tools such that they serve the public's interest.
-The specific contributions of our paper are -- \begin{itemize}
+In this study, we make the following contributions -- \begin{itemize}

-\item We show that community stakeholders provided critical feedback on various AI life stages: community members shared that the core motivation (i.e., AI problem formulation) was misaligned with the public's interest, technical experts highlighted the elastic nature of data science practice (i.e., AI development process), and LEAs suggested redesign pathways to complement their domain expertise (i.e., AI interaction and use).
+\item We show that community stakeholders are able to provide critical feedback on various AI life stages: community members shared that the core motivation (i.e., AI problem formulation) was misaligned with the public's interest, technical experts highlighted the elastic nature of data science practice (i.e., AI development process), and LEAs suggested redesign pathways to align AI with practice and complement their domain expertise (i.e., AI interaction and use).

 \item We show that intuitive ADS, like crime mapping, can teach community members about the utility, but more importantly, the limitations of AI.
-They learned that the system was only generating estimates that were subject to change based on their choice of parameters.
+They learned that the system only generated estimates that were subject to change based on their choice of parameters.
 They were able to contextualize findings based on their local knowledge of the city and deliberate on the significant impact of the underlying data.

 \item We found that a target-construct mismatch \cite{kawakami2023training} exists even in algorithmic crime mapping, a widely used and intuitive ADS.
 Law enforcement agents (LEAs) focus on different city landmarks (i.e., the construct) and not the predicted local hotspots (i.e., the target).
 They prioritize district boundaries and geospatial crime relationships, where the local hotspot only provided a high-level `satisfactory outcome'.